Kenneth-Macharia/Learning/DevOps/docker/docker-notes.md

 - These evolutions, before containerization, were mainly geared towards sys admins & required learning new technologies and a mind-set change.
 - Containerization was the first to include developers in the Ops mix and advancing the DevOps mind-set.

-# Why Docker?
+## Why Docker

 - Speed of software development.
 - 'Matrix from hell' where different solution have their own unique requirments to work.
 Containers enable these solutions to work the same way regardless of their running environments.
 - IT talent efficiency, by decreasing 80% maintainance time vs 20% innovation time, as a result of the multitude of existing software.
 - Reduced compute power e.g needed for virtualization, means reduced provisioning costs.

-# Docker editions/ versions
+## Docker editions/ versions

 - Docker today is more thatn just a container runtime and evolves very quickly thus is important to keep up-to-date.
 - There is a free CE (community edition) and a paid EE (enterprise edition)
 - Installs are direct (Linux), Mac/Win (which require docker to install a VM on these OS for Docker to run on), Cloud (with all cloud offered features)
 - Edge versions are betas which are released monthly as opposed to stable versions released quarterly.

     _You can install docker desktop which comes with all the tools bundled in (including the docker server) or just the docker CLI (via homebrew, for communication with docker on a remote server)_

-# Working with Docker containers
+## Working with Docker containers

 - Old command structure: docker {command} {option}
 - New command structure: docker {mgt-command} {sub-command} {option}
 - Check docker version: `$ docker version`
 - View command options: `$ docker info`

     _More commands in tutorial commands text files._

 - Image: is the application to be run.
 - Container: an instance of an image running as a process.
 You can have many based on one image.